jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 docker ps -a
 CONTAINER ID   IMAGE 	COMMAND   CREATED   STATUS	PORTS 	NAMES
 ```

+!!! warning "Saved docker images"
+The machine `tesla02.recas.ba.infn.it` is used **ONLY** to test container to be deployed on the HPC/GPU Cluster.
+Periodically all saved container images will be removed

 ### 3.5 Docker exec
 Docker gives the possibility to force a container in the background even if no command is passed.